VNG-Realisatie/nlx/docs/docs/try-nlx/docker/retrieve-a-demo-certificate.md

 - **Country Name**, enter any value
 - **State**, enter any value
 - **Locality Name**, enter any value
 - **Organization Name**, please enter a URL-friendly value with a maximum length of 100 characters.
-Also make sure this value is unique for the network in the [directory overview](https://directory.demo.nlx.io) as we do not check for uniqueness yet.
   A good value could be: `my-organization`.
 - **Organization Unit Name**, enter any value
 - **Common name**, this should correspond to the Fully Qualified Domain Name (FQDN) of your inway, e.g. `inway.my-organization.nl` or `nlx.my-organization.nl`.
 For an outway this FQDN does not have to be resolvable.
 It is possible to use the inway certificate for the outway and NLX Management.
 - **Email Address**, enter any value
+- **Serial Number** (optional), enter a serial number with a maximum length of 20 characters.
+Also make sure this value is unique for the network in the [directory overview](https://directory.demo.nlx.io) as we do not check for uniqueness.
 - **A challenge password**, leave empty

 Now openssl wil generate two files: